Skip to content

 +-------------+ +----------------+

-Unlike Slicer for Linux (which supports devmapper and ZFS CoW backends), the Mac version uses image-backed storage.
-The OCI image is unpacked once, then cloned instantly using APFS' native Copy-on-Write.
-Launching a new sandbox doesn't copy the entire disk.
+Slicer for Mac uses image-backed storage for each virtual machine.
+The OCI image for the root filesystem and Kernel is unpacked once, then cloned instantly using APFS' native Copy-on-Write support.
+Launching a new sandbox doesn't copy the entire disk, and only deltas are actually allocated to the host's disk.

-- Linux VM - configure your persistent VM, shared folders, Docker, and K3s
+• Linux VM - configure your persistent VM, shared folders, Docker, and K3s aka slicer-1

-- Sandboxes - spin up and tear down ephemeral VMs
+• Sandboxes - spin up and tear down VMs via API for ephemeral tasks

-- Coding agents - run Claude Code, OpenCode, and other agents inside the VM
+• Coding agents - automation to stand up a VM with Claude Code, OpenCode, and other agents inside the VM